Getting Started With Ambisonics (Tutorial)

 Note: Different Ambisonics plugins can use different Ambisonics formats.
 The aX Plugins all use the AmbiX (SN3D/ACN) format used by Google for YouTube360.
 If you’re mixing and matching panners and encoders from different companies just be sure that the formats match or use an appropriate converter.

-If you prefer, you can watch this video to go through the steps required to set up a project in Reaper (starting from Step 6 above).
+If you prefer, you can go to YouTube and watch a video that takes you through the steps required to set up a project in Reaper (starting from Step 6 above).